tonywu6/mdbookkit/docs/src/rustdoc-link/supported-syntax.md

 # Supported syntax

-This page lists all syntax supported by the `mdbook-rustdoc-link`.
+This page lists all syntax supported by `mdbook-rustdoc-link`.

 Most of the formats [supported by rustdoc][rustdoc-linking] are supported.
 Unsupported syntax and differences in behavior are emphasized below.